nordic-institute/X-Road/README.md

 - Configure xroad-autologin software token PIN code.
 - Configure admin username and password.
 - Update X-Road configuration on startup if the installed version on image has been updated.
-- Configure serverconf username and password.
-- Generate serverconf database with user-supplied username and password.
+- Generate serverconf database and properties file with default username (serverconf) and random password.
 - Generate internal and admin UI TLS keys and certificates.